f4exb/sdrdaemon/README.md

  - Linux
  - C++11
- - Boost for compilation
+ - Boost includes only (library is not linked with SDRdaemon)
- - Zero-MQ
+ - nanomsg
  - LZ4 at least version 131
    - source (https://github.com/Cyan4973/lz4)
    - set custom install prefix with -DLIBLZ4_INSTALL_PREFIX=... on cmake command line